-• The other method consists of the Vacuum method in which you need an approved vacuum pump or LP gas compressor to vacuum the tank to 26 in of Hg.
-Then you fill the purged container with propane vapor until it reaches 1 atm of pressure.
+Another method consists of the Vacuum method in which an approved vacuum pump or LP gas compressor is needed to vacuum the tank to 26 in of Hg.
+Fill the purged container with propane vapor until it reaches 1 atm of pressure.
 It is then ready to be filled with liquid propane, after disconnecting the vacuum purge kit.
 This would be the preferred method.